MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 ---
 layout: post
-title: Software Design - Why, When & How Notes
+title: Software Design - Why, When and How Notes
 tags: Design
 category: Media
 ---